lanternphp/docs/docs/documentation/installation.md

 }
 ```

-This top-level Feature group will need to be declared to Lantern, typically from `AppServiceProvider` within the `boot` method
+This top-level Feature group will need to be declared to Lantern from `AppServiceProvider` within the `boot` method.

 Lantern is configured by calling static methods on the `Lantern\Lantern` class.
-We use the `setup` method to declare the base feature group.
+We use the `setUp()` method to declare the
+base feature group.

 ``` php
 <?php